ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Grade](/wiki/Gameplay/Grade)*

-**Grades** are letters (S,A,B,C, etc.) that represent how well a player performed on a given play of a beatmap, they normally appear beside scores.
+**Grades** are letters (S,A,B,C, etc.) that represent how well a player performed on a given play of a beatmap.
+They normally appear beside scores.

 ### Health